Tuinity/Tuinity/README.md

 is the server repo and will contain the source files you will modify.

 #### Creating a patch
-Patches are effectively just commits in either `Concrete-API` or `Concrete-Server`.
+Patches are effectively just commits in either `Tuinity-API` or `Tuinity-Server`.
-To create one, just add a commit to either repo and run `./concrete rb`, and a patch will be placed in the patches folder.
+To create one, just add a commit to either repo and run `./tuinity rb`, and a patch will be placed in the patches folder.
 Modifying commits will also modify its corresponding patch file.